xapian/xapian-gsoc-proposal/proposal.rst

 .. is that the students in question have discussed the project with us before
 .. submitting their proposal.

 I have had discussions about the project on the irc with the community.
+I gratefully acknowledge the discussions and useful feedback from James, Olly and Bruno.

 Licensing of your contributions to Xapian
 -----------------------------------------